Aureliustics/Suspend-Roblox-Threads/README.md

 <h1>Suspend Roblox Threads</h1>
-<h3>Allows you to suspend <b>all</b> threads on Roblox, allowing you to attach debuggers, disassemblers and memory scanners.
+<h3>Allows you to suspend <b>all</b> threads on Roblox and enabling debug privilege, allowing you to attach debuggers, disassemblers and memory scanners.
 This is useful if you are trying to reverse engineer Byfron (Roblox's anticheat) or trying to dump memory (for dumping scripts protected by Luarmor)</h3>

 <h1>Installation</h1>
 <ul>